associationforsoftwaretesting/navigating/navigatingcdt.md

 Pair and ensemble testing might not be beneficial too, including when:

+* Participants are skeptical of the value of the activity
-* These approaches are not suited to the task at hand
+* These approaches are not well suited to the task at hand (e.g. document reviews might be better left as solo efforts)
-* There is no set end goal, rules of engagement, and sufficient time to review outcomes
+* Your sessions are not well prepared (e.g. there is no set end goal, rules of engagement, and sufficient time to review outcomes)
 * The people involved don't have the skills or understanding of the approach
-* Participants are skeptical of the value of the activity

 Pair and ensemble testing are tools and, like any tool, they have benefits and costs, learning curves, contexts where they make more sense, practitioners who hate, enjoy or flourish with them, and numerous other factors that trade off against each other.
 It may be worth running a small experiment with pair or ensemble testing then review and analyse the outcomes to determine whether they provide value in your situation.